The top 14 video collaboration software platforms of 2024

 Ziflow

-Another marketing team-focused platform, Ziflow bills itself as an intuitive platform that makes online proofing quick and easy.
+Another marketing team-focused tool, Ziflow bills itself as an intuitive platform that makes online proofing quick and easy.

 Key features:

-• Allows you to review a variety of content including videos, images, websites, and documents
+• Allows the review of a variety of content, including videos, images, websites, and documents

-• Automated workflows so there’s no need to manually add collaborators to each project
+• Automated workflows, no need to manually add collaborators to each project

 What’s missing:

-• It’s a web-based platform so it’s unclear how fast media upload speeds are
+• Unclear how fast media upload speeds are as a web-based platform

 • No video chat feature